Hugh Rupert Courtenay, 18th Earl of Devon1

 Consanguinity Index=0.0%

 William Courtenay, 10th Earl of Devon was born on 19 June 1777.1 He was the son of Rt.
-Rev. Henry Reginald Courtenay and Lady Elizabeth Howard.1 He married, firstly, Henrietta Leslie Pepys, daughter of Sir Lucas Pepys, 1st Bt. and Jane Elizabeth Leslie, Countess of Rothes, on 29 November 1804.2,1 He married, secondly, Elizabeth Ruth Middleton Scott, daughter of Reverend John Middleton Scott and Arabella Barbara Brabazon, on 30 January 1849.1 He died on 19 March 1859 at age 81.1 He was buried on 26 March 1859.
+Rev. Henry Reginald Courtenay and Lady Elizabeth Howard.1 He married, firstly, Henrietta Leslie Pepys, daughter of Sir Lucas Pepys, 1st Bt. and Jane Elizabeth Leslie, Countess of Rothes, on 29 November 1804.2,1 He married, secondly, Elizabeth Ruth Middleton Scott, daughter of Reverend John Middleton Scott and Lady Arabella Barbara Brabazon, on 30 January 1849.1 He died on 19 March 1859 at age 81.1 He was buried on 26 March 1859.

-William Courtenay, 10th Earl of Devon was educated at Westminster College, Westminster, London, England.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1798 with a Bachelor of Arts (B.A.).1 He was admitted to Lincoln's Inn in 1799 entitled to practice as a barrister.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1801 with a Master of Arts (M.A.).1 He held the office of Commissioner of Bankrupts between 1802 and 1817.1 He held the office of Member of Parliament (M.P.)
-(Tory) for Exeter between 1812 and 1826.1 He held the office of Master in Chancery between 1817 and 1826.1 He succeeded to the title of 6th Baronet Courtenay [E., 1645] on 26 May 1835.1 He succeeded to the title of 10th Earl of Devon [E., 1553] on 26 May 1835.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1837.1 He held the office of High Steward of Oxford University between 1838 and 1859.1 He held the office of Ecclesiastical Commissioner between 1842 and 1850.1
+He was educated at Westminster School, Westminster, London, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1798 with a Bachelor of Arts (B.A.)1 He was admitted to Lincoln's Inn in 1799 entitled to practise as a barrister.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1801 with a Master of Arts (M.A.)1 He held the office of Commissioner of Bankrupts between 1802 and 1817.1 He held the office of Member of Parliament (M.P.)
+(Tory) for Exeter between 1812 and 1826.1 He held the office of Master in Chancery between 1817 and 1826.1 He succeeded as the 6th Baronet Courtenay [E., 1645] on 26 May 1835.1 He succeeded as the 10th Earl of Devon [E., 1553] on 26 May 1835.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1837.1 He held the office of High Steward of Oxford University between 1838 and 1859.1 He held the office of Ecclesiastical Commissioner between 1842 and 1850.1

 Children of William Courtenay, 10th Earl of Devon and Henrietta Leslie Pepys